vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 THE END 315

 " May his soul rest in peace !"
-How poor, how un- real do these words strike to the ear !
+How poor, how un###real do these words strike to the ear !
 The soul of the Lokamanya will never rest in peace unless and until Swaraj is established.
 It will be bom again and again, if need be, in this holy land of the rishis until its high purpose